• Skip to primary navigation

 Loaded Baked Potato Soup with Bacon

-This soup brings all the flavors of a classic loaded baked potato into a warm, creamy bowl.
-The potatoes turn velvety, the cheese melts into the broth, and the crispy bacon adds the perfect savory crunch.
+This soup brings all the flavors of a classic loaded baked potato into a warm, creamy bowl, a comfort-food staple featuring potatoes, sharp cheddar, bacon, and sour cream rooted in American diner-style cooking.
+The potatoes turn velvety (simmered until tender and partially mashed for a creamy base), the cheese melts into the broth, and the crispy bacon adds the perfect savory crunch.

 Why This Loaded Baked Potato Soup is a Must-Make

-This is a one-pot recipe that’s easy to make and even easier to customize.
-Add extra cheese, swap bacon for ham, or use different toppings to make it your own.
+Add extra cheese, swap bacon for ham, or use different toppings to make it your own, inspired by loaded nacho-style topping ideas for parties.

 Ingredients Needed (Only the Essentials)